sierrab100/Global_Electronics_Retailer_Analytics_Dashboard/README.md

 ## Data Structure and Overview

+This dataset represents a relational retail database designed to capture detailed information about customers, stores, products, sales transactions, and currency exchange rates for a global electronics retailer.

+The sales table is the central fact table, recording each customer purchase with order details, product information, quantities, currencies, and associated store locations.
+It connects to supporting dimension tables through foreign keys:

+- The customers table stores demographic and geographic information such as name, gender, city, state, country, and continent, enabling customer segmentation and regional sales analysis.

+- The stores table identifies retail locations where sales occur, including country, state, store size, and opening date, supporting analyses of store performance and geographic expansion.

+- The products table contains detailed product attributes such as brand, color, category, unit cost, and unit price, allowing profitability, product mix, and inventory analysis.

+- The exchange_rates table records daily conversion rates for multiple currencies, providing a mechanism to normalize global sales figures to a common base currency for accurate financial reporting.

+Together, these linked tables form a star-schema-like structure, with sales serving as the central hub connecting customer, product, store, and currency data.
+This schema supports comprehensive retail analytics — such as tracking revenue trends, evaluating store and product performance, monitoring international operations, and understanding customer purchasing behavior across regions.

 ## Insights

 **Revenue Trends:** Overall revenue showed a steady increase year over year until 2020, when there was a noticeable drop, likely linked to external market factors.